xdkanashi/Celestial-voyage/README.md

    - Replace `<path_to_php.exe>` with the path to your php.exe file.

 6. **Download Files from GitHub Repository**
-   - Clone or download the files from your GitHub repository.
+   - Clone or download the files from GitHub repository.

 7. **Set Up Laragon**
    - Open the SQL file in Laragon.